zenika-open-source/immutadot/README.md

 ### Performances

-When applying operations on a path immutad●t tries to create the minimum of objects or arrays needed to guarantee your data structure to be immutable.

 [mweststrate](https://github.com/mweststrate) made a [simple benchmark](https://github.com/Zenika/immutadot/tree/master/packages/immutadot-benchmark/src/performance.spec.js) on the performance of [immer](https://github.com/mweststrate/immer) and other methods for setting a property on multiple items of a todo list and keep it immutable.
-Here are the results with immutad●t in addition:
+Here are the results with immutad●t in addition, these tests were executed on Node 8.4.0 with a MacBook Pro:

 ```shell
 performance